raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_12.md

 + Remind your team that they cannot install additional Python libraries or access the internet on the Astro Pi computers aboard the ISS, so they should not use any commands that make a web request or look up something from an online source.

-+ Encourage each team member or subteam responsible for a specific part of the program to code their section so that works by itself, just like the examples in the coding requirements document.
++ Encourage each team member or subteam responsible for a specific part of the program to code their section so that it works by itself, just like the examples in the coding requirements document.
 Suggest that they add comments and docstrings as they go along.

 + Get together regularly to discuss progress and work through any major challenges as a group.
 It is useful to update your pseudocode flow diagram to reflect any changes that your team realise are necessary as they write the actual program.